bgcasey/code_standards/README.md

 | **README.md**            | Project overview and instructions |

 A template repository can be found [here](https://github.com/bgcasey/r_project_template).
 It can be used to generate new GitHub repositories with the above directory structure.
 While the template is designed for R projects, projects in other programming environments should maintain a similar directory structure.

+---

+## 5. ABMI GitHub Policy

+GitHub (and Git) are powerful tools for facilitating reproducible code repositories.
+This will allow the ABMI to better showcase the technical work that goes into developing the variety of data products we provide.
+The purpose of the ABMI GitHub Policy is to provide general information to new users and outline a standard policy for what information is made available.
+The following document outlines:

+1. Member privileges to the organizational GitHub account.
+2. Repository naming conventions.
+3. Repository Visibility
+4. Topic tags

+### Member privileges

+The Director(s) of the Science Centre are **Owners** of the organizational Github account ([https://github.com/ABbiodiversity](https://github.com/ABbiodiversity)).
+In addition, the Director(s) can declare a subset of users as **Owners** to manage day to day operations of the account.

+All ABMI staff who use GitHub are able to become a **Member** of the ABMI organizational account ([https://github.com/ABbiodiversity](https://github.com/ABbiodiversity)).
+Members are strongly encouraged to make their membership status of the organization public.
+In addition, anyone outside of ABMI staff that is supporting ABMI work can be added as an **Outside Collaborator** upon approval of the *Current Owners* (Schedule 1).

+### Repository Visibility

+All repositories that are used as part of work for the ABMI should always be **Private.** This allows for users to develop the repository and all content within it before an official release.
+The repository should then be made **Public** if it meets to following conditions:

+1) Does not contain any sensitive information (e.g., site location, proprietary data products).
+2) Coincides with or after the release of the associated data product.

+Repositories can be maintained as **Private** if they relate to code that is used for internal processes (e.g., data cleaning).

+Users are free to initially make these **Private** repositories under their personal GitHub accounts.
+However, all repositories should be transferred to the ABMI organizational account under the following circumstances:

+1) Public release of the data product.
+2) Private release of a completed data product used for internal purposes.
+3) Employee no longer works for the ABMI.

+Repositories should be **Archived** as read-only (but can remain public) if active development has ceased and is unlikely to occur again in the future.

+We encourage all GitHub users to make their repositories **Public** whenever possible as it showcases both their work, and the work of the ABMI to stakeholders.

+#### Releases

+Whenever work on a repository has been completed, a **Release** tag should be added.
+These releases should be versioned using a three digit format that corresponds to major (changes that break functionality), minor (backwards compatible changes), and patches (bug fixes, typos; e.g., v1.0.2).

+### Repository naming conventions

+In general, repositories should be named using the **Camel Case** format (e.g., StreamConnectivity, BirdModels, etc..).
+The format within each repository is flexible, but we recommend trying to implement a standardized folder structure when possible.

+Example of the folder structure being adopted by the Science Centre.

+* src \- where all source (src) scripts are stored.
+* bookdown \- contains all information related to the creation of the bookdown page.
+* docs \-  contains processed files required for hosting Github Pages
+* data \- any small data sets that are used for the analysis.
+For most projects, data will not be pushed to Github (i.e., added to GitIgnore).
+* lookup \- all lookup tables required for performing the analysis.
+This folder can be hidden.

+### Topics
+Topics are a way for users to add “tags” to their repositories.
+This allows similar repositories to be grouped together to assist accessibility through search.
+These tags are under development, but we recommend users implement some of the following tags when possible:

+*documentation* \- used to identify if the repository is used as technical documentation of an analysis or workflow.
+*internal-tool* \- used to identify any repository that is used only for internal workflows.
+*species-distribution-models* \- used to identify repositories associated with the ABMI species models.
+*project* \- to differentiate between one off projects and those that will be continually updated.
+*r-package* \- used to indicate the repository contains an R package with associated functions.

+### Github Pages
+GitHub Pages are a great resource for creating static HTML pages that can be shared ([https://abbiodiversity.github.io/AmphibianModels/](https://abbiodiversity.github.io/AmphibianModels/)).
+The *Bookdown* format is great for creating technical documents and is fairly easy to create and maintain.
+Each centre within the ABMI has methods for developing technical documentation, so this is not a requirement for GitHub users.

+### Questions
+If you have any questions about your repositories, please contact [Brandon Allen](mailto:brandon.allen@ualberta.ca) or [Marcus Becker](mailto:mabecker@ualberta.ca).